ABbiodiversity/veg-hf-soil-summaries/README.md

   - `"sample_year"`: sample (or base) year associated with each UID
 * `.veghf_settings`: hidden object storing the user inputs, date, and session info

+*This repository originates from the archived <https://github.com/ABbiodiversity/recurring> project.*